Happy Monday, friends!

 Do you have a descriptive name and bio in your Instagram profile?
 Remember, this is used for search!

-When people are searching for whatever keyword you want to be found for, you will be nowhere to be found if it’s not within your name profile description.
+When people search for whatever keyword they want to be found for, you will be nowhere to be found if it’s not within your name profile description.

 Write with Purpose and Give Value

 Another point I can’t stress enough, write with purpose, and give value.
 Look at your last three Instagram posts and read out loud what you wrote.
 Did it give any value to anyone’s lives?
 Did you direct them to your site?
 Give them a tip or trick?
 Educate or inspire?

 Social media can be time-consuming.
 So why waste your time on something that does absolutely nothing to increase value to someone’s life, drive traffic, and/or drive sales?